Parallel port: Program interface

 The cross-platform library for parallel port access, libieee1284, also is available on many Linux distributions and provides an abstract interface to the parallel ports of the system.
 Access is handled in an open-claim-release-close sequence, which allows for concurrent access in userspace.

 Pinouts

 The older parallel printer ports had an 8-bit data bus and four pins for control output (Strobe, Linefeed, Initialize, and Select In), and five more for control input (ACK, Busy, Select, Error, and Paper Out).
 Its data transfer speed is at 150 kB/s.
+It is possible for a parallel port to have a speed of 300 KB/s.

 The newer EPPs (Enhanced Parallel Ports) have an 8-bit data bus, and the same control pins as the normal parallel printer port.
 Newer ports reach speeds of up to 2 MB/s.

 Pinouts for parallel port connectors are:

 Inverted lines are true on logic low.
 If they are not inverted, then logic high is true.

 Pin 25 on the DB25 connector might not be connected to ground on modern computers.